csae1152/SecureCodingInJava/README.md

 There are only two options how to make sure that such thing will never happen.
 The first is to ensure that all tasks submitted to the common fork-join pool will not get stuck and will finish in a reasonable time.
 But it's easier said than done, especially in complex applications.
 The other option is to not use parallel streams and wait until Oracle allows us to specify the thread pool to be used for parallel streams.

+Exception objects may convey sensitive information.
+For example, if a method calls the java.io.FileInputStream constructor to read an underlying configuration file and that file is not present, a java.io.FileNotFoundException containing the file path is thrown.
+Propagating this exception back to the method caller exposes the layout of the file system.
+Many forms of attack require knowing or guessing locations of files.

+Exposing a file path containing the current user's name or home directory exacerbates the problem.
+SecurityManager checks guard this information when it is included in standard system properties (such as user.home) and revealing it in exception messages effectively allows these checks to be bypassed.

+Internal exceptions should be caught and sanitized before propagating them to upstream callers.
+The type of an exception may reveal sensitive information, even if the message has been removed.
+For instance, FileNotFoundException reveals whether or not a given file exists.